Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Numerical algorithms and examples

-Based on the above analysis, we obtain the Newton method for solving the ARTE \eqref{ARTE} as given in \cref{alg:1}, where in each iteration a Lyapunov tensor equation is solved based on the \textbf{Newton-LTE-BiCG} subroutine or the \textbf{Newton-VecLTE-BiCG} subroutine.
+Based on the analysis presented above, we obtain the Newton method for solving the ARTE \cref{ARTE} as given in \cref{alg:1}, where in each iteration a Lyapunov tensor equation (LTE) is solved based on the \textbf{Newton-LTE-BiCG} (biconjugate gradient) subroutine or the \textbf{Newton-VecLTE-BiCG} subroutine.

-\textbf{Newton-LTE-BiCG}: Adopt the tensor-based method `Algorithm BiCG1' \cite{hajarian2020conjugate} to solve the Lyapunov tensor equation \eqref{17} in \cref{alg:1}.
+\textbf{Newton-LTE-BiCG}: Adopt the tensor-based method `Algorithm BiCG1' \cite{hajarian2020conjugate} to solve the Lyapunov tensor equation \cref{17} in \cref{alg:1}.